 People are listening to podcasts

-While the podcast audience was fairly small a few years ago, it has grown steadily over the last few years.
-Podcast subscriptions on iTunes surpassed 1 billion last year as people listen from their desktop or from their phone on the go.
-The vast majority of downloads will come from people who subscribe, so the latest program will automatically appear in their news feed.
+While the audience was fairly small a few years ago, it has grown steadily over the last few years.
+Podcast subscriptions on iTunes surpassed 1 billion last year as people listen from the desktop or from their phone on the go.
+The vast majority of downloads will come from people who subscribe, so you latest program will automatically appear in their news feed.
 You don’t have to actively fight to get in front of them as you do on social media.

 More Podcast Tips

-As we restarted our podcast adventure I went back and reread some of the blog posts we’ve written over the years.
-Here are a few of my favorites, which you might find helpful if you are thinking about launching your own podcast.
+As we restarted our podcast adventure I went back and reread some of the blog posts I wrote on the topic.
+If you are interested